OpenLabsHQ/OpenLabs/docs/src/tutorials/deploy-your-first-range.md

 ## 📘 Step 2: Create a Blueprint

-Now lets create our first [Blueprint](../explanation/core-components.md).
-This will define the structure of our lab environment.

-## 📘 Step 2: Create a Blueprint

 Next, you'll define the structure of your lab using a [Blueprint](../explanation/core-components.md).

 1. Navigate to the **Blueprints** dashboard from the main menu.